clm302002/lily58custom/readme.md

 ## Building
 This folder needs to be downloaded into your qmk_firmware/keyboards/ folder so that qmk can build it using QMK MSYS.

-Make example for this keyboard: using QMK MSYS
+Make example for this keyboard: using QMK MSYS, need to

 ```bash
 qmk compile -kb lily58custom -km default -e KEYMAP_SUFFIX=left && mv ~/qmk_firmware/.build/lily58custom_default.hex ~/qmk_firmware/.build/lily58_left.hex